yegor256/blog/_drafts/mocks.md

 Finally, we create an instance of class `Employee` and check how it fetches the salary from DynamoDB.

-I'm doing the same in almost every open source library I'm working with.
+I'm currently doing the same thing in almost every open source library I'm working with.
 I'm creating a collection of fake classes, that simplify testing inside the library and for its users.